CMP2804/report/report.md

 - Include individual contributions table

 Harper - I believe we have worked together well with our planning, double checking of eachothers work and file sharing all being a success.
 We did have issues with communication however, as it was difficult to contact/talk to another individual whom you would be working on a section with.

+Differing levels of experience and time-commitment by each team member resulted in some tasks being cancelled, reassigned or completed to a low quality.
+This also caused a severe lack of communication, with non-committed team members reaching out jsut before deadlines, and a lack of skills with our team management software such as GitHub.
+This resulted in issues being ignored.

 # References
 Benischke, G (2021) Less is more Agile.
 Available at: https://beny23.github.io/posts/my_take_on_engineering_room_9/ (Accessed: 09 May 2023)